 Also at some bookstores.
 Check with Sonia for locations.

-The Untamed Garden.
 A revealing look at our love affair with plants.
 Beautifully designed and illustrated.
 Gold Winner from the U.S. based Garden Writers’ Association, 2012.
-Hardcover.
-Published by McClelland & Stewart.
-On Sale Now.
+Now available in paperback with a pretty new cover.